moiceanumarius/estimator/README.md

 # Estimator – PHP Docker MVC App

-This is an estimation application (planning poker) with JavaScript frontend and PHP backend (MVC architecture), running in Docker.
+This is an estimation application (planning poker) with JavaScript frontend and PHP backend (MVC architecture), running in Docker with SSL support.

 ---